preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 .. image:: tenant-settings-language-default.png

 To select another language as default, just click the ring and save.
-To remove language from this list, click the dust bin.
+To remove a language from this list, click the dust bin.

-Do the following to add anew language:
+Do the following to add a new language:

 1. Click "Add Language".